 Requiring a child to repeat a grade continues to be one of the major ways that public schools deal with struggling readers.
-This practice continues, in part, due to the way that “standards-based education” and “high-stakes” end-of-grade testing is implemented.
+This practice continues, in part, due to the way that “standards-based education” and “high-stakes” end-of-grade testing are implemented.
 However, most research does not support the effectiveness of grade retention for struggling readers and/or writers.

 Both research and common sense suggest that simply having a child repeat a grade will rarely address the problems that the child is experiencing in the first place.

 While it can be frustrating to see your child struggling in school, and while retention may seem like the easy answer, we urge parents to think carefully before agreeing to it.
 There is a huge literature on this subject and wide agreement that grade retention alone will not improve a child’s reading skills.
 Grade retention might be especially problematic for children who struggle only with reading and writing but not in other areas, like math and science.
-For a child with such uneven achievement patterns a better approach might be to allow the child to advance to the next grade and continue to advance in areas of strength while providing a therapeutic program for reading spelling and writing skills.
+For a child with such uneven achievement patterns, a better approach might be to allow the child to advance to the next grade and continue to advance in areas of strength while providing a therapeutic program for reading spelling, and writing skills.

 Here are links to a few recent articles on this topic: